History of Frank Ocean in Timeline

 March 2014: Ocean withdraws from Chipotle commercial

-In March 2014, Frank Ocean withdrew from a Chipotle Mexican Grill commercial promoting responsible farming.
-He felt the final storyboard misrepresented the campaign's initial focus.
-Ocean repaid Chipotle $212,500.00, and Fiona Apple performed the song instead.
-The commercial, titled "The Scarecrow", was subsequently released with Fiona Apple performing the song.
+In March 2014, Frank Ocean withdrew from a Chipotle commercial promoting responsible farming, feeling obliged to do so after reviewing the final storyboard.
+Ocean repaid Chipotle $212,500.00.
+Fiona Apple replaced Ocean in the commercial, titled "The Scarecrow".

 March 2014: Reports of Ocean legally changing his name